You are currently viewing Direct Taxes and Taxpayers

 In direct tax, incidence and impact are on the same person.
 The tax is imposed on one person, and the person pays the tax.
 Hence, the tax is demanded from the person it is imposed on.
 Therefore, the tax burden cannot be transferred to another person.

 For example, in Kenya, there is a tax on rental income.
-The landlord collects the rental income, calculates the tax and pays the rental income tax directly to the government.
-Hence, the person the tax is imposed on is responsible for paying the tax.
+The landlord collects the rental income, calculates the tax, and pays the rental income tax directly to the government.
+Hence, the person the tax is imposed on pays the tax.
 The person pays the tax directly to the government.

 However, there are cases where agents are appointed by the government.
 For example, employers are government agents for collecting tax on employment income (PAYE).
 The employers remit the PAYE directly to the government on behalf of the employees.